Corporate communication

-Corporate communication is a set of activities involved in managing and orchestrating all internal and external communications aimed at creating favourable point of view among stakeholders on which the company depends.
-It is the messages issued by a corporate organization, body, or institute to its audiences, such as employees, media, channel partners and the general public.
+Corporate communication(s) is a set of activities involved in managing and orchestrating all internal and external communications aimed at creating a favourable point of view among stakeholders on which a company depends.
+It is the messages issued by a corporate organization, body or institute to its audiences, such as employees, media, channel partners and the general public.
 Organizations aim to communicate the same message to all its stakeholders, to transmit coherence, credibility and ethics.